 P: 02 4979 1390

-Diocesan workers will not knowingly contaminate evidence (for example, discuss the investigation with other witnesses during the investigation) or collude with other witnesses to influence the nature of evidence the investigation gathers.
+Diocesan workers will not knowingly contaminate evidence (for example, discuss the inquiry with other witnesses during the inquiry) or collude with other witnesses to influence the nature of evidence the inquiry gathers.
 Any alleged collusion is considered a serious allegation and an Office of Safeguarding investigator will inquire.

-Diocesan workers are obliged to participate in the investigative process to support diocesan investigations in accordance with directions from local leadership and the Office of Safeguarding.
+Diocesan workers are obliged to participate in the investigative process to support administrative inquiries conducted in the Diocese, in accordance with directions from local leadership and the Office of Safeguarding.

-Once an investigator has interviewed a witness and their evidence has been finalised, the witness’s role in the investigation is complete.
-A diocesan worker who is a witness in an investigation will be advised when the investigation is complete, but they will not be given information in relation to findings or outcomes.
+Once an investigator has interviewed a witness and their evidence has been finalised, the witness’s role in the inquiry is complete.
+A diocesan worker who is a witness in an administrative inquiry will be advised when the inquiry is complete, but they will not be given information in relation to findings or outcomes.

 “Findings” is a term that describes whether there is sufficient evidence to establish a particular allegation occurred — a “sustained” finding.
 If there is insufficient evidence, it is a “not sustained” finding.

-“Outcomes” is a term that describes key decisions the appropriate diocesan leadership makes when one or more allegation in an investigation is “sustained”.
+“Outcomes” is a term that describes key decisions the appropriate diocesan leadership makes when one or more allegation in an administrative inquiry is “sustained”.
 Outcomes can relate to the diocesan worker who was investigated, and operational or systemic issues.

 Diocesan workers have the right not to incriminate themselves in criminal activity.